Normalized Berkovich spaces and surface singularities: Normalized Berkovich spaces of special formal - -schemes

 \begin{lem} The projection $\pi:\Xeta\to\T$ is an open map, and the topological space underlying $\T$ is Hausdorff. \end{lem}

-\begin{proof} The projection $\pi:\Xeta\to\T$ is an open map because $I$ acts on $\Xeta$ by homeomorphisms.
-This follows from the definition of the Berkovich topology on $\Xeta$ and the continuity of $x\mapsto x^\lambda$.
-Now, if $x$ and $y$ are two points not in the same $I$-orbit, since $\Xeta$ is Hausdorff we can pick an affinoid of $\Xeta$ containing both.
-Since $x$ and $y$ are not in the same orbit, we can find two functions $f$ and $g$ on this affinoid, not vanishing on $x$ and $y$, and such that $\log|f(x)|/\log|g(x)|\neq \log|f(y)|/\log|g(y)|$.
-Because the quotients of the logarithms are continuous, the orbit equivalence relation is closed in $\Xeta\times\Xeta$.
-Therefore, $\Xeta$ being Hausdorff, $\T$ is Hausdorff as well. \end{proof}
+\begin{proof} The projection $\pi:\Xeta\to\T$ is an open map because $I$ acts on $\Xeta$ by homeomorphisms (this follows from the definition of the Berkovich topology on $\Xeta$ and the continuity of $x\mapsto x^\lambda$).
+Since $\Xeta$ is Hausdorff, to prove that the quotient $\T$ is Hausdorff as well it is sufficient to show that the orbit equivalence relation is closed in $\Xeta\times\Xeta$.
+Moreover, without loss of generality we can assume that $\X=\Spf A$ is affine.
+Now, if $x$ and $y$ be two points of $\Xeta$ that are not in the same $I$-orbit, we can find two functions $f$ and $g$ in $A$, not vanishing on $x$ and $y$, and such that $\log|f(x)|/\log|g(x)|\neq \log|f(y)|/\log|g(y)|$.
+Since the quotients of the logarithms are continuous and constant on orbits, the orbit equivalence relation is closed in $\Xeta\times\Xeta$, therefore $\T$ is Hausdorff. \end{proof}

-\begin{lem} Both the $G$-sheaf $\OO_\T$ and its restriction to the usual topology of $\T$ are local sheaves. \end{lem}
+\begin{lem} The restriction of the $G$-sheaf $\OO_\T$ to the usual topology of $\T$ is a local sheaf. \end{lem}